-When the perforation is dry the eardrum can heal on its own.
-But if the hole is too big the eardrums do not heal.
+When a perforation is dry the eardrum can heal on its own.
+However, if the perforation is too big the eardrum does not heal.
 In these cases the ear surgeon can put a patch (graft) over the perforation.
 In many Indigenous children dry perforations can become reinfected and pus can reappear.

 Coates H, Vijayasekaran S, Mackendrick A, Leidwinger L, et al. (2008) Aboriginal ear health manual.
 Perth, WA:Abbott & Co Printers

 Darwin Otitis Guidelines Group (2010) Recommendations for clinical care guidelines on the management of otitis media in Aboriginal and Torres Strait Islander populations.
 Darwin: Menzies School of Health Research

 Chittka L, Brockmann A (2005) Perception of space - the final frontier.
 PLOS Biology;3(4):(0564-0568)

 Hawke M (2004) Hawke Library.
 Retrieved [date] from http://otitismedia.hawkelibrary.com/normal/Dr_M_Hawke_001

 This product, excluding the Australian Indigenous HealthInfoNet logo, artwork, and any material owned by a third party or protected by a trademark, has been released under a Creative Commons BY-NC-ND 3.0 (CC BY-NC-ND 3.0) licence.
 Excluded material owned by third parties may include, for example, design and layout, images obtained under licence from third parties and signatures.